artheadsweden/mongeasy/README.md

 ### Documentation
 The documentation can be found at [https://mongeasy.readthedocs.io](https://mongeasy.readthedocs.io)

-### What's new in version 0.1.7?
+### What's new in version 0.1.9?
-* Documents now support raw queries using the `raw_query` method.
-This method will return a pymongo cursor object that can be used to iterate over the documents in the collection.
-* Documents now support raw aggregation using the `raw_aggregate` method.
-This method will return a pymongo cursor object that can be used to iterate over the documents in the collection.
-* Extended the Query class to support more operators
+* Improvement and bugfixes for Query

 ### Connection
 Connection to the database is handled automtically for you if you have the conenction information in a configfile or set as environment variables.